AbsintheScripting/ZeroBrane-Studio-Function-Commenter/README.md

 end
 ```

-you type 3x - and it automatically generates a function comment like this:
+you type 3x - above the function and it automatically generates a function comment like this:

 ```lua
 --- test